 Businesses also Enjoyed a growth in earnings in part because of panic buying of principles before their lockdown.

 Another bright spot was the trade since the current accounts of the country surplus swelled to a record A$8.4 billion ($5.70 billion) in the first quarter, handily topping forecasts of A$6.3 billion.

-Strong demand From provide constraints and China helped keep costs high for resource exports a trend that continued into April and May, gold and iron ore.
+Strong demand From providing constraints and China helped keep costs high for resource exports, a trend that continued into April and May, gold and iron ore.